top of page

 Formative assessment is key to adaptive teaching.
 During the lesson, keep an eye on how students are engaging.
 Use quick checks for understanding, such as exit tickets, or mini whiteboards and quick quizzes.

-If you notice gaps in understanding, adjust your approach: re-explain concepts, offer visual aids, or give peer support opportunities.
+• If you notice gaps in understanding, adjust your approach: re-explain concepts, offer visual aids, or give peer support opportunities.

-For students who show mastery, stretch their thinking with more complex tasks or deeper questions.
+• For students who show mastery, stretch their thinking with more complex tasks or deeper questions.

-3. Scaffold Learning for All
+3. Make Scaffolding Available for All

-Visual aids: Use diagrams, pictures, or infographics to make abstract ideas more concrete.
+• Visual aids: Use diagrams, pictures, or infographics to make abstract ideas more concrete.

-Collaborative learning: Pair up students to support each other in tasks and use flexible grouping to encourage peer learning.
+• Collaborative learning: Pair up students to support each other in tasks and use flexible grouping to encourage peer learning.

 4. Make In-the-Moment Adjustments